TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

   --debug                       This option will enable echo of script execution into STDOUT with some additional
-                                resource information (such as machine type, memory, cpu and disk space) (default: false)
+                                resource information (such as machine type, memory, cpu and disk space) (default: false) --cleanup                     This option will enable nextflow work folder cleanup upon pipeline successfull completion.
+                                All intermediate files from nexftlow processes' workdirs will be cleared, staging folder with staged files will not be cleared.
+                                If pipeline is completed with errors or interrupted cleanup will not be executed.
+Following successfull run resumed from the failed run with --cleanup option enabled will only clear folders of processess created in the latest run, it will not clear cached folders coming from previous pipleine runs.
+                                (default: false)

 ```